Jibin1211/Leave-Management/README.md

 - **Help:** Here the users can identify the types of leave available they can apply for and also how to apply for it.

 ## Objectives
-• Easy submission of leave form
+- Easy submission of leave form
-• fewer paper works and faster leave applying with lesser time to be spent.
+- Fewer paper works and faster leave applying with lesser time to be spent.
-• Better Management
+- Better Management
-• hassle-free
+- Hassle-free

 ## About the project